lostb1t/replex/README.md

 Disable remote access and it will route everything properly

-## reverse prozy
+## reverse proxy

-If you have a reverse proxy running and only want to route the necessary paths:
+If you have a reverse proxy running and only want to route the necessary paths, you can do so. (and all subpaths unless otherwise stated).

 - /hubs (excluding /hubs/search)
 - /replex